Skip to main content

 How does the bot respond to messages?

-Successfully parsed game results: When you send a valid game result that we understand, we'll mark your message as read.
+Successfully parsed game results: When you send a game result we recognize, we'll mark your message as read.
 No other response is sent to keep your chat clean.

-Messages we don't understand: If we can't parse your message as a game result, we leave it unread.
+Messages we don't understand: If we don't recognize your message as a game result, we leave it unread.
 This helps you see which messages need attention.

 What games are supported?